Manaslu Expedition (8,163 M)

 • Day 11: Trek from Samagaun to Manaslu Base Camp (4800m)

-• Day 36: Kathmandu leisure day and farewell dinner
+• Day 38: Sightseeing, last minute shopping and farewell dinner

 A warm welcome to mountainous country, Nepal.
 Our representative will be standby to greet you upon your arrival at the Tribhuvan International Airport to welcome and assist you to transfer to your hotel.
 After your refreshment time in hotel, we will meet again in the evening for a welcome dinner during which you can savor authentic Nepali cuisine and get a taste of the adventure that lies ahead.
 Additionally, Our team will brief you about the upcoming trips and overnight at the hotel.